Code of Conduct

 We are always respectful towards others in our day-to-day dealings with colleagues, shareholders, business partners and scientists.
 As a basis for a pleasant working environment and productive work, interactions at the Company are friendly, polite and cooperative.
 We strictly reject any form of discrimination based on race, ethnic origin, gender, religion or belief, disability, age or sexual orientation.
 The personal integrity and personality of all people shall be safeguarded.

-In order to make viable, sustainable, correct and objective decisions at all levels of the Company, facts, problems and questions are to be discussed in a factual and objective manner.
+To make viable, sustainable, correct and objective decisions at all levels of the Company, facts, problems and questions are to be discussed in a factual and objective manner.
 Problems and facts are to be discussed in an open and transparent way.
 Medigene expects – and all employees strive for – the maximum degree of professionalism in business actions.
 People are at the heart of our interactions, whereby it is acknowledged that people can falter or make mistakes.
-We take this as occasion to learn from any mistakes and correct behavior to ensure that these are not repeated again in the future.
+We take this as occasion to learn from any mistakes and correct behavior to ensure that these are not repeated in the future.
 Each individual employee contributes to the overall success of Medigene with their work, regardless of their level in the Company.
-When structuring this work, the personal concerns and requirements of employees are taken into account.
-In particular, this applies to health and family-related needs.
+When structuring this work, the personal concerns and requirements of employees are considered.
+This applies to health and family-related needs.
 Senior management should guide their staff, share knowledge and provide support in the working environment to enable a positive development of each employee.

-We regard our competitors, especially in the area of research and development of innovative immunotherapies, as colleagues who ultimately have the same goal of improving healthcare provision.
+We regard our competitors, especially in research and development of innovative immunotherapies, as colleagues who ultimately have the same goal of improving healthcare provision.
 Competitors are our motivation to undertake excellent and effective work for the good of patients.
 We will appreciate our own successes, but also acknowledge the achievements of our competitors around the world.
-This is the only way in which the best-possible results can be achieved for research and development as a whole.
+This is the only way in which the best-possible results can be achieved for research and development.

 Protection of animals and the environment